sjoerdly/blog/_posts/2018-10-07-simplifying-capex-opex-in-scrum.md

 <!-- /wp:heading -->

 <!-- wp:paragraph -->
 <p>In discussing all this, you might have thought to yourself: "But in agile we want to keep things simple, and we don't discern between phases in product development!".
 A possible simplified end state is to see it as a sunk cost and since we never can truly be sure about the ROI of our work, we should account for it as 'gone'.
-For more on this, read <a href="https://www.mitel.com/blog/why-more-cfos-shifting-it-investment-capex-opex">Why More CFO's are shifting their investment from CapEx to OpEx</a>.
+For more on this, read <a href="https://www.mitel.com/blog/why-more-cfos-shifting-it-investment-capex-opex">Why More CFO's are shifting their investment from CapEx to OpEx</a> [3].
 And while that is true, it may be a requirement in your organization to account in this way.
-And it may very well be that the organization is not ready (yet) to completely put all cost under Operational Expense (OpEx) and be done with it. </p>
+And it may very well be that the organization is not ready (yet) to completely put all cost under Operational Expense (OpEx) and be done with it.</p>
 <!-- /wp:paragraph -->

 <!-- wp:heading {"level":3} -->